Import your vehicle to Panama: the guide to taxes and procedures

 Key players in your importation

 You won’t be alone in this process.
-Two professionals are essential to ensure a successful and smooth importation.
+Two professionals are essential to ensure a successful importation.

 🚢 Shipping Company (Freight Forwarder)